esphome/esphome-docs/components/sensor/bme680_bsec.rst

 - **state_save_interval** (*Optional*, :ref:`config-time`): The minimum interval at which to save calibrated BSEC algorithm state to flash so that calibration doesn't have to start from zero on device restart.
 Defaults to ``6h``.

+- **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
+Use this ID in the sensor section to refer to the correct BME680 if you have more than one device.
+This will also be used to refer to the calibrated BSEC algorithm state saved to flash.

 Sensor
 ------

 Configuration variables:

+- **bme680_bsec_id** (*Optional*, :ref:`config-id`): Sets the ID of the bme680_bsec component to refer to.
+Useful when working with multiple devices.

 - **temperature** (*Optional*): The information for the temperature sensor.